mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Add pre-built components

-As our environment grows we will have components inside the new directories, but for now, we will add pre-built components to have something to test our environment with:
+As our environment grows, we will have components inside the new directories, but for now, we will add pre-built components to have something to test our environment with:

 * [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-atoms){target=_blank rel=noopener} the **button** and **title** atoms
 * [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-molecules){target=_blank rel=noopener} the **card** molecule
 * Feel free to add any other components you may have built yourself.
-Save them all in their contentpart directories in your project.
+Save them all in their content part directories in your project.

 {% raw %}